-Set Up Your Clientanchor
+Set Up Your Client

 The Braintree JavaScript SDK has several ways for you to collect customer payment information.
 The easiest way to get up and running is via the Drop-in UI.
 For other integrations, please see the JS SDK Overview.
+Client side payment token flowDiagram demonstrating the required interaction between the client, Braintree servers and your server.

-Create or update your form element to include a container for Drop-in:
+Create or update your `form` element to include a container for Drop-in:

 1. HTML